top bottom

 » Print This Page

-Our client purchased a used car from an Orlando dealership.
+Our client purchased a used car from a dealership.
 Although they paid for the car in full, the dealer failed to transfer title to our client’s name.
 Shortly after that, the dealer’s license to sell cars was revoked.

 Because our client was getting nowhere on their own, we were retained to help our client.
 Based on our experience, we knew that when the dealer failed to transfer title to our client, it violated several Florida laws.
 Based on our experience, we also knew that there may be options for a consumer who has been ripped off by a car dealer, even if the dealer is no longer in business.
 We were able to ensure that our client received free-and-clear title to the car, even without filing a lawsuit.
 Needless to say, our client was satisfied with this result.